 Some other experiences in French language and related work are: In the summer of 2007, at Lake Forest College, I was part of an interdisciplinary think tank -- a collaboration of College Professors, new and experienced high school teachers of French, Chemistry, Social Studies, English and Drama.
 I continue to attend French Teacher workshops especially those sponsored by the American Association of French Teachers (I have been a member for many years)-Northern Illinois Chapter.
 I was a graduate of Loyola in the M.A program "cum laude" and earned honors at the undergraduate level in the National French Honor Society.
 At Loyola University, I took undergraduate courses in Spanish and several undergraduate Italian courses to pass a required portion of the M.A. in French (with Italian) examination in order to receive the M.A. from Loyola.
 Through the years, I participated and tutored students who earned awards in the annual high school French contest sponsored by the American Association of French teachers.
 I chaperoned a group of French students on a trip to Montréal and Québec Canada and to French restaurants and cultural events in the Chicago area.
 In undergraduate school I even did an internship teaching kindergarten students French.

-In August, 2013, I will be beginning my 15th year of teaching high school French.
+I am in my 15th year of teaching high school French.
 I am currently at a North Suburban High School where I am tenured and in my 8th year.
-My current schedule includes 2 French level 1 courses, 2 French level 4 courses (advanced French language, grammar and French literature).
-Additionally, I will again teach AP French -- the College Level or French 5 course for our High School.
+My current schedule includes 2 French level 1 courses, 2 French level 4 courses and (advanced French language, grammar and French literature- college level ).
+Additionally, I teach AP French -- the College Level or French 5 course for our High School.
 This is an extremely interesting and advanced class for the highest level students and centers around 6 themes.
 It demands rigorous preparation in French language, grammar, conversation, literature and culture.
 Students take the course to prepare for the AP French Language and Culture Exam In the spring.
 I am very enthusiastic about this and all the classes I teach- even the most beginner level French 1 class.
 In French 1,2 & 3 we use an audio visual approach with films, audio tapes - a well rounded study of French language, conversation, and grammar.
 I use technology on a daily basis.
 The CDs and DVDs for the beginning level classes have dialogues with speakers from the many regions of the French speaking world -- Canada, France, Haiti, Africa, etc., and are very contemporary and engaging.
 My experience at this high school has been a very rewarding and positive one.